DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 ## <span id="_Toc419811699" class="anchor"><span id="_Toc419811498" class="anchor"><span id="_Toc318452853" class="anchor"></span></span></span>Chapter 5: Uses

-On one visit, two years after the computers had arrived, a few women were at home in Mungalawarru while the men were off mustering cattle.
+On one visit, two years after the computers had arrived, a few women were at home in Mungalawurru while the men were off mustering cattle.
 Karen, a woman in her mid-20s, and one of the community’s keenest participants, greeted us, saying that she and her three kids were about to have health check-ups with Anyinginyi, the visiting regional